 Benefits may be available to Members from time to time for participating in certain programs that we may make available in connection with this Contract.
-Such programs may include wellness programs, disease or case management programs, and other programs such as smoking cessation.
+Such programs may include wellness programs, disease or Case Management programs, and other programs such as smoking cessation.
 The benefits available to Members for participating in such programs are described on the Schedule of Benefits.
-You may obtain information regarding the particular programs available at any given time by visiting our website at Ambetter.CoordinatedCareHealth.com or by contacting Member Services at 1-877-687-1197.
-The programs and benefits available at any given time are made part of this contract by this reference and are subject to change from time to time by us through an update to program information available on our website or by contacting us.
+You may obtain information regarding the particular programs available at any given time by visiting our website at <a href="https://doi.org/10.1607/nc.1007